 Antalya extends on the 37th degree north latitude and the 31st degree east longitude on the southwest coast of the Anatolian peninsula.
 This bay, which is often referred to as the “turquoise coast” or more often “Turkish Riviera”, lies on the northern edge of the “Levantine Sea”, the eastern part of the Mediterranean.
 The large bay, which extends up to 75 km inland, on which Antalya is located, is called “Antalya Körfezi” (“Gulf of Antalya”).
 On the land side, the flat Antalya area, 30 m above sea level, with its wide sand and pebble beaches, some of which lie on steep coasts, is surrounded by the arched Taurus Mountains (Toros Dagları).
 Rising just a few kilometers behind the city limits, the canyon and cave-rich mountain range in the vicinity of Antalya reaches 2000 to 3000 meters.

 What to See and Visit in Antalya?
 Antalya is the classic starting point for many travelers to Turkey.
 The city with an international airport also has a lot to offer for a holiday on site.
-The beautiful coastal location, the wonderful nature with waterfalls, forests, beaches and mountains in the area, as well as the numerous, partly ancient sights, give an idea of why Antalya is such a popular travel destination.
+The beautiful coastal location, the wonderful nature with waterfalls, forests, beaches and mountains are the best ultimate things to see and visit for tourists in Antalya, as well as the numerous, partly ancient sights, give an idea of why Antalya is such a popular travel destination.

 We’ve rounded up some of our best suggestions for what to see and visit in Antalya, we think you will love it.